 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-eMetals Limited is an other industrial metals & mining business based in Australia. eMetals shares (EMT) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.03 – a decrease of 14.29% over the previous week. eMetals has a trailing 12-month revenue of around $6,523.
+eMetals Limited is an other industrial metals & mining business based in Australia. eMetals shares (EMT) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars. eMetals has a trailing 12-month revenue of around $6,523.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in eMetals

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.